nitesh-sinha/graphql-hello-world-nodejs-app/README.md

-**Case 3**: Nested query where one object refers to another object within it.
+**Case 3: Nested query where one object refers to another object within it.**

 __Input__